mcgilldinglab/CellSexID/README.md

 # CellSexID

 CellSexID is a streamlined and user-friendly tool designed to predict the biological sex of cells based on single-cell RNA-seq data.
 It leverages machine learning models trained on publicly available datasets to make accurate predictions on user-provided single-cell input data.

 ![Figure 1: Overview of CellSexID workflow](fig1.jpg)

-*Figure 1: Overview of the CellSexID workflow. [ a, Identification of sex-specific gene features for predicting cell origin in single-cell RNA sequencing data.
-A committee of four classifiers (Random Forest, Logistic Regression, SVM, XGBoost) selects genes deemed critical for distinguishing cell sex, based on majority voting across models. b, Experimental validation of CellSexID using chimeric mouse models.
+*Figure 1: Overview of the CellSexID workflow.*
+- **a.** Identification of sex-specific gene features for predicting cell origin in single-cell RNA sequencing data.
+A committee of four classifiers (Random Forest, Logistic Regression, SVM, XGBoost) selects genes deemed critical for distinguishing cell sex, based on majority voting across models.
+- **b.** Experimental validation of CellSexID using chimeric mouse models.
 The single-cell RNA-seq data from chimeric mice are used to test classifiers pre-trained on a public dataset, with predictions based on the selected gene features.
-Diaphragm macrophages from female mice transplanted with male bone marrow are isolated, flow-sorted, barcoded, and sequenced, serving as ground truth for validating CellSexID predictions. c, Evaluation of the model's predictive performance using various metrics calculated against flow cytometry-derived ground truth, providing an assessment of reliability. d, Application of CellSexID for annotating cell origin in chimeric mice enables a range of single-cell analyses, supporting studies of cellular dynamics and differences between recipient and donor cells in diverse research contexts. ]*
+Diaphragm macrophages from female mice transplanted with male bone marrow are isolated, flow-sorted, barcoded, and sequenced, serving as ground truth for validating CellSexID predictions.
+- **c.** Evaluation of the model's predictive performance using various metrics calculated against flow cytometry-derived ground truth, providing an assessment of reliability.
+- **d.** Application of CellSexID for annotating cell origin in chimeric mice enables a range of single-cell analyses, supporting studies of cellular dynamics and differences between recipient and donor cells in diverse research contexts.

 ---